cwadge/junk-drawer/pipewire_tuning_guide.md

   }
 ]
 ```

-The `audio.rate` value is going to be our default sample rate.
-For my needs (mostly games, music, YT and similar), 48kHz is my sweet spot.
-It's *probably* yours, too.

 `audio.allowed-rates` are what we want to advertise to the system as supported.
 I chose these because they're standard sample rates and my card supports them without resampling.
 On the other card I looked at earlier, it only supported a series of sample rates that didn't include the less standard `88200` or `176400`, so I'd not have set those rates for that particular card.
 As my card allows a range from `32000 - 192000`, I'm all good for any arbitrary sample rates, and PipeWire itself presently supports up to 32 allowed rates.